 - French bread – serving size: 1 regular slice (64g), 174 calories, 33g carbs, 6.9g protein, 1.5g fat, 1.5g fiber, 0% vitamin A, 0% vitamin C, 3.3% calcium, 75mg potassium, 385mg sodium

 Did you notice something?
-While a serving of bread vs potato have about the same amount of carbs, the sweet potato has more fiber, vitamins, and minerals!
-This is another reason this sweet potato appetizer is so lovely – it’s nutritious, but in a sneaky way…
+While a serving of bread and a serving of potato have about the same amount of carbs, the sweet potato has more fiber, vitamins, and minerals!
+This is another reason this sweet potato appetizer is so lovely – it’s nutritious but in a sneaky way…

 Looking for More Sweet Potato Recipes?
 Here are my faves: